seanelliott86/personal-site/src/blog/2024-12-27-catching-accessibility-issues-early-with-react-testing-library.md

 ## Let’s get to the code already!

 The example form we will be using is a simple login form, nothing special.
-The form contains email and password inputs, some visible labels and a submit button, pretty simple and easy to build accessibly (nudge, nudge, wink, wink, say no more).
+The form contains email and password inputs, some visible labels and a submit button, pretty simple and easy to build accessibly—nudge, nudge, wink, wink, say no more.

 ```jsx
 function LoginForm() {